 The Group has identified extreme weather such as typhoons, heavy rain, thunder and lightning and flooding that can cause physical acute risk.
 The potential consequences include delivery or shipment delay as well as damage to documents, equipment and even employees' health and life.
+Also, clothing shipped by the group may suffer damage due to extreme weather.
 The above potential consequences will cause economic losses to and increase operating costs of the Group.